unwind/gitbrowser/README.markdown

 Gitbrowser is based on the idea that since you already work with one system (Git) to define the set of files that is important for a particular project, it makes sense to be able to re-use *that set* in your editing environment.
 Maintaining a separate "project" file with more meta information seems to violate the [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.

 I wrote it simply to [scratch the proverbial itch](http://www.neilgunton.com/doc/open_source_myths#185364); I want something like this when working on my projects, but being quite new to Git I prefer to use it manually at a "low level", directly from the command line.
-Having a the plugin speeds up actual software development for me, since I can quickly jump between files and do edits.
 This is why Gitbrowser doesn't implement any actual Git operations.
+Having the plugin speeds up actual software development for me, since I can quickly jump between files and do edits.

 ##Installation##
 At the moment, Gitbrowser is not available in any pre-packaged form, so you need to build it yourself.
 Luckily, that isn't too hard.
 The following steps should do it: